assankhanov/draw-on-git-timeline/README.md

 # timelineDrawer
-The program which will allow you to draw on Github commit history calendar🎨📆👾
+A simple program which allow you to draw on Github commit history calendar🎨📆

 ## Getting Started
  1. Create private repository with drawer.py file